maubanel/UE5-Static-Meshes/setting-up/README.md

 ##### `Step 14.`\|`ITSM`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

-Click on the center of the level and you will see a shape with a spline that we can start with.
+Lets build a platform in the middle of the level.
+So, click on the center of the amp and you will see a shape with a spline that we can start with.
 It has three splines and it looks like a pyramid.

 ![click on center of level](images/splineBaseMesh.png)